 U.S. Department of Justice (DOJ) Disability Rights Section: Questions: (800) 514-0301 V; (800) 514-0383 TTY

-This information is not intended to provide legal tax advice.
-Please consult the IRS or your tax advisor.
+This fact sheet is not intended to provide legal tax advice.
+Please consult the IRS or your tax advisor for legal tax advice.